apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

     `desired_concurrent_number` is used to specify the degree of concurrency expected for a routine job.
 That is, a job, at most how many tasks are executing at the same time.
 For Kafka load, the current actual concurrency is calculated as follows:

     ```
-    Min(partition num, desired_concurrent_number, alive_backend_num, Config.max_routine_load_task_concurrrent_num)
+    Min(partition num, desired_concurrent_number, Config.max_routine_load_task_concurrrent_num)
     ```

     Where `Config.max_routine_load_task_concurrrent_num` is a default maximum concurrency limit for the system.
 This is a FE configuration that can be adjusted by changing the configuration.
 The default is 5.

-    Where partition num refers to the number of partitions for the Kafka topic subscribed to. `alive_backend_num` is the current number of normal BE nodes.
+    Where partition num refers to the number of partitions for the Kafka topic subscribed to.

 * max\_batch\_interval/max\_batch\_rows/max\_batch\_size